sophiekrisch/Alloy-Graphics-Library/README.md

 - 2D physics (box2D)

 ## Dependencies
 GLFW 3.1+ and GLEW.
-Source code for all other libraries is included in the repository and compiles on windows and linux (unsure about mac, buy me a mac and I'll make sure it works ^_^).
+Source code for all other libraries is included in the repository and compiles on windows, linux, and mac.

 ## License
 Alloy is <B>BSD licensed</B> and only uses libraries that also have a permissive license for commercial and academic use.